 After earning their MLS degree, students will have the opportunity to earn a Master of Dispute Resolution in less time and fewer units than our typical offering.
 The MDR degree will only require an additional 18–22 units, and will prepare students to artfully negotiate complex transactions and judiciously resolve conflicts between parties.

 As part of the MLS program, students have the opportunity to focus their degree by choosing a concentration in dispute resolution, human resources, or litigation to achieve their particular needs.

-As the need for conflict resolution and negotiation skills increases, a formal background in dispute resolution is an optimal choice for many legal professionals.
-Students who choose this concentration hone their legal skills in arbitration and conflict mediation.
-Courses are taught through Pepperdine Caruso School of Law’s Straus Institute, top-ranked for dispute resolution by U.S. News & World Report.2
+Students in the program may also hone their legal skills in arbitration and conflict mediation by selecting the dispute resolution concentration.
+As the need for conflict resolution and negotiation skills increases, a formal educational background in dispute resolution is an optimal choice for many legal professionals.
+Dispute resolution courses are taught through Pepperdine Caruso Law’s Straus Institute, ranked #1 law school for dispute resolution by U.S. News & World Report.2

 The online Master of Legal Studies program prepares students to apply their legal knowledge to critical reasoning, written and oral communication, and professional skills.

 Identify and interpret foundational legal concepts in the areas of substantive law, legal theory, and procedure.